junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 Sam clears his throat, "Is there any other news out there, Dad?"

 "Leah gave birth to a boy.
 Many are surprised."
-John says absentmindedly.
+John answers absentmindedly.

 "Not her husband's, I presume?"
 Sam asks, voice natural, just slight curious.
 As if it's the most common thing to witness around here.